mlcommons/ck/README.md

-### CM repositories with reusable and cross-platform components
+### Repositories with reusable and cross-platform CM components

 CM allows users to add simple database-like interface to their existing Git repositories to make it easier for the community to reuse their artifacts, scripts, tools and workflows.